Sydney Carter: Biography

-Born in Camden Town London Carter studied at Montem Street Primary School in Finsbury Park, Christ's Hospital school in Horsham, West Sussex and Balliol College, Oxford, graduating in history in 1936.
+Born in Camden Town, Carter was educated at Montem Street Primary School in Finsbury Park, before winning a scholarship to Christ's Hospital school in Horsham, West Sussex.
+He read Modern History at Balliol College, Oxford, graduating in 1936.

-A committed pacifist, he registered as a conscientious objector in World War II and joined the Friends' Ambulance Unit, serving in Egypt, Palestine and Greece.
+He taught at Frensham Heights School in Surrey.
+A committed pacifist, he registered as a conscientious objector in the Second World War and joined the Friends' Ambulance Unit.
+He served in Egypt, Palestine and Greece alongside Donald Swann, who became a friend and collaborator.

 In 1964 he married his second wife Leela Nair, with whom he had a son, the neurosurgeon Michael Carter.

 Career

 Carter worked as a lyricist for Donald Swann's revues and musicals in the 1950s and in 1962 produced an album, Putting out the Dustbin, with Sheila Hancock.
 "Last Cigarette", a song from the album about failing to give up smoking became a minor hit.
 In 1968, rock band Reflection released The Present Tense (Songs of Sydney Carter), incorporating his poetry and songs.

 In 1972, a collection of his poems, Love More or Less, was described in a review by Michael Grosvenor Myer in the EFDSS magazine English Dance and Song as the work of "an impressive spokesman for the believer in an age of general unbelief".

-He continued to work with Donald Swann, writing six songs for the 1964 Donald Swann EP, Songs of Faith and Doubt.
+He continued to work with Donald Swann, writing six songs for the 1964 Swann EP, Songs of Faith and Doubt.
 In the 1960s he also worked as a critic for Gramophone magazine.
 In 1965 Carter wrote the six-song EP album Lord of the Dance with Martin Carthy on guitar, the Johnny Scott Trio and the Mike Sammes singers.
 He also worked with Nadia Cattouse and Jeremy Taylor.

 In 1972 Carter presented a series of concerts in Australia.
 Franciscus Henri who accompanied him recorded an anthology of Carter's songs and poems (Nothing Fixed or Final) in 2005.
 Also in 1972, Bob and Carole Pegg recorded a collection of his songs with him, And Now It Is So Early.

-In 1981, an all-star collection of English folk musicians released Lovely in the Dances, a compilation of his songs.
+In 1981, a collection of English folk musicians released Lovely in the Dances, a compilation of his songs.
 Performers included Shusha, Maddy Prior, and John Kirkpatrick.